 - Wash your hands after spending time outside in the garden, even if you were wearing gardening gloves

 Pets often carry allergens on their fur, so brush your dog after a walk.
 You can use a dry shampoo to clean pollen off your dog, if a simple brush doesn’t help.
 A dry shampoo will also help prevent your dog’s skin and hair from drying out, which means less dander around the house.

 Other Springtime Allergies

 If you’re staying inside but are still experiencing allergy symptoms, your problem might be indoors, not out.
 You could be experiencing mold allergies.
 Some of the symptoms of mold allergies are the same as springtime allergies.
 You want to reduce your mold allergy reactions just like you want to reduce your springtime allergy reactions.
 Maybe even more!

 Contact our trained mold specialists and schedule an inspection.
 If there is mold, we will find it!

-My Pure Environment now operates out of our remote facility in Boston, Massachusetts, in addition to our many California locations.
+My Pure Environment now operates out of Spokane, Washington, and Coeur d’Alene, Idaho in addition to our many California locations.
 If you have allergy symptoms that just won’t go away, you should get your indoor air quality checked by a professional remediator.
 Call us today to schedule your free inspection!